 - Preheat the oven to 350°F (175°C).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Remove the dough from plastic wrap and cut into discs about ¼ inch (6 mm) thick (if you prefer thicker cookies, cut into discs about ½ inch (1.3 cm) and you get 20 cookies total).

-- Place them on two baking sheets lined with parchment paper.
+- Place them on 2 baking sheets lined with parchment paper.
 Bake for about 15 minutes, or until lightly browned around the edges.
 If you are baking in batches, make sure to keep the second batch in the refrigerator to chill until baking.

 - Remove from the oven and allow to cool on the baking sheet for about 10 minutes.
 Then transfer to a wire rack to cool completely.